Jars of Sugar Lined Up

 Freeze-Dried Versus Dehydrated Food Storage:

-Freeze-dried fruits and vegetables taste better to me, plus you can eat them right out of the can!
-It’s a more expensive type but has a longer shelf-life.
-That’s a bonus for me because I don’t want to waste my precious dollars.
+Freeze-dried fruits and vegetables taste better to me; you can eat them right out of the can!
+It may seem more expensive but it has a longer shelf-life as you strive for long-term storage.
+That’s a bonus because I don’t want to waste my precious dollars.

-Dehydrated food is cheaper and needs water to make it palatable.
-I use dehydrated veggies in soups, etc. You can’t eat commercially processed dehydrated food out of the can or you may crack a tooth.
-The shelf-life is usually much shorter than freeze-dried food.
+Dehydrated food is cheaper and requires water to make it palatable.
+I use dehydrated veggies in soups, etc. You can’t eat commercially processed dehydrated food out of the can, or you may crack a tooth.
+The shelf life is usually much shorter than that of freeze-dried food.
 Check your expiration dates.

-Both need water to be at their best, but dehydrated needs more water and you need to cook dehydrated foods.
+Both need water to be at their best, but dehydrated foods need more water, and you need to cook dehydrated foods.
 They are both great to have in your pantry.
-Canned soups, canned stews, and chilis are all good food storage items.
-If you have dietary restrictions you know what you can and cannot buy.
+Canned soups, canned stews, and chili are all good food storage items.
+If you have dietary restrictions, you know what you can and can’t buy.
 I usually buy freeze-dried fruit and vegetables.

-I also buy only freeze-dried meats.
-I can make just about any recipe in any cookbook with my food storage.
-You do not need a special cookbook if you buy the foods you cook today.
-Just buy them dehydrated or freeze-dried and you will be able to cook most meals you already make today.
+I used to buy only freeze-dried meats, but now they are way too expensive.
+With my food storage, I can make just about any recipe in any cookbook.
+You don’t need a special cookbook if you buy the foods you cook today.
+Just buy them dehydrated or freeze-dried, and you’ll be able to cook most of the meals you already make.

-Tomorrow I will talk about the very basics I have in my pantry over and above these items.
+I recently discussed the essential basics in my pantry.
 You’ll be glad you added a can or two of food to your stash.
-Let me know how the water storage is coming at your household.
-Thanks for being prepared, blessings to you.
+Let me know how the water storage is coming in your household.
+Thanks for being prepared.
+May God Bless this world, Linda

 Similar Posts